1948 Lady Caycay earthquake: Fissures

 Fissures erupted in the streets, causing traffic disruptions.
 Fissures were also observed along the roads between Pototan and Dingle and along the Santa Barbara railway.
 Fissures were also noted in the streets of Oton(Bautista, M.L.P, et al., 2011).

-Ground disruptions described as “little canyons”, possibly the sand blows, were observed in Pototan, Cabatuan, Dingle, Passi, and Calinog.
+Ground disruptions described as "little canyons", possibly the sand blows, were observed in Pototan, Cabatuan, Dingle, Passi, and Calinog.
 A new, small brook appeared after huge cracks appeared at Tiring Landing Field (now the site of the Iloilo International Airport) in Cabatuan.
 In the city's Fort San Pedro, large fissures 4 metres wide by 10 metres long opened such that seawater was already visible.

 Tsunami

 Local accounts have pointed to a 2-metre high wave that was seen after the earthquake.
 Fish corals from the Iloilo shore towns of Oton to San Joaquin were destroyed by the tsunami.
 Damage was estimated to be at ₱250,000.
 The fish corals were detached from the log moorings.
-The waves did not move inward thereby sparing more damage to life and property.
+The waves did not move inward, sparing more damage to life and property further inland.